syncfusion-content/windowsforms-docs/WindowsForms/GroupView/Image-Settings-of-GroupView.md

  {% endhighlight %}

-> _Note : Setting Imagelist component to the above properties will not actually associate the images with the GroupView Item.
+N> Setting Imagelist component to the above properties will not actually associate the images with the GroupView Item.
 We need to set the ImageIndex of the images to the GroupView Item through the GroupViewItems Collection editor._

  ![](Overview_images/Overview_img79.jpeg)
-Figure 982: GroupView Items displaying Small Images instead of Icons

 ![](Overview_images/Overview_img80.jpeg)
-Figure 983: GroupView Items displaying Large Images instead of Icons

-#### Highlighting Images
+## Highlighting Images

 We can highlight the image of the GroupView Item when the mouse is moved over it by setting the HighlightImage property to 'True'.